craig552uk/craig552uk.github.com/_posts/2012-07-09-10-shell-commands-for-data.markdown

 ##Sed##

 `sed` is the find-and-replace of the command line.
-At it's simplest you can use it to clean up field encodings, but with [regular expressions][1] you can do so much more...
+At its simplest you can use it to clean up field encodings, but with [regular expressions][1] you can do so much more...

 **e.g.** Replace every instance of `female` with `F`.